 While the digital health ecosystem is anticipating a massive reset in 2023, pharmaceutical companies are willing to invest in clinical trial technology and digital therapeutics.
 Also, retail companies like CVS and Walgreens and payers are interested in pharma-related innovations.
 All this presents a potentially big opportunity for digital health investors and companies alike, experts say.

 “One segment that is still eager to spend is pharma, particularly on the clinical trials sector” said Dr. Sunny Kumar, a partner at the venture capital firm GSR Ventures.
-According to the Digital Health Business & Technology database, companies focused on digital health trial technology have raised nearly $165 million this year across nine deals, including a $5 million investment into virtual research organization Curavit last Tuesday.
+There were 17 deals for digital health companies developing clinical trial technology totaling nearly $300 million in 2022, according to Digital Health Business & Technology’s database.

 GSR’s portfolio companies include Medable, one of the industry’s biggest decentralized trial technology companies that received $304 million in funding last October.
 Kumar said companies like this have a tightly aligned incentive structure.
 “No one is truly recession proof, but companies in that space are still getting [interest] because they’re bringing a certain value proposition to the table.
 They’re decreasing clinical trial time and bringing drugs to market faster,” he said.”